pajtai/todo.yaml/README.md

 ### Syncing

 -   You can use Dropbox or other methods to sync your todo.yamls between desktop and mobile.
+- Do you want to share you TODO with the world? `npx localtunnel --port 3000`

 ### Organization